Beyond oppression: Leveraging Civil Penalty Provisions of the Corporations Act 2001 in shareholder disputes

 It is the plaintiff shareholder that is of particular interest within this article because if the shareholder can prove a contravention of the civil penalty provisions under the Act, then this opens up the potential for direct compensation to be received following the court’s orders.

-Commonly, shareholder disputes can feature an allegation of oppression made by one or more shareholders, which typically requires the forensic accountant and valuation expert to consider what the value of the shares in the company currently is (or was at one or more different points in time), to assist in a buy and/or sell negotiated outcome or court order under s233 of the Act.
+Commonly, shareholder disputes feature an allegation of oppression made by one or more shareholders, which typically requires the forensic accountant and valuation expert to consider what the value of the shares in the company currently is (or was at one or more different points in time), to assist in a buy and/or sell negotiated outcome or court order under s233 of the Act.
+This exercise typically requires a static valuation of shares i.e. what were they worth on date X and/or what they are worth at the date of the expert's report?

 In the context of considering ‘value’ in oppressive conduct matters, Richard Brockett, wrote in 2012 for the Bond Law Review, the following about the compensatory nature of the available remedy for minority shareholders: